Omkar211202/Omkar_Notes/content/MBA/Human Resource Management.md

 Process of job analysis:
 1. How to use the info: description, specification, training, appraisal and compensation.
 2. background info: org chart and process chart.
-3. select representative positions.
+3. select representative positions to take data from.
 4. analyze the job: Interviews, questionaries, observations, log entries.
 5. verify information obtained.
-6. develop JD and specifications.
+6. develop Job description and specifications.

 Job description: (Obtained from Job analysis)
 - list of job duties and responsibilities, reporting relationships, working conditions and supervisory responsibilities if any.